cvxgrp/GGS/README.md

 ```
 FindMeanCovs(data, breakpoints, lamb, features = [], verbose = False)
 ```
-Finds the means and regularized covariances of each segment, given a set of breakpoints
+Finds the means and regularized covariances of each segment, given a set of breakpoints.

 ----